 Although they are related to supply chain employment, the following occupations fall under the category of operations; however, not all businesses provide these kinds of positions:

 The operations manager is a professional in operations who could be the most senior member of the department.
-They oversee personnel, handle finances for the company, decide on strategies, interact with employees and business partners, and establish plans for the organisation.
+They oversee personnel, handle finances for the company, decide on strategies, interact with employees and business partners, and establish plans for the organization.

 ALSO READ: MBA Operations Management course syllabus